-Hikes: Hiking always tops my list.
-During our visit, we hiked the Lady Bird Johnson Grove Trail, a 1-mile loop off Bald Hills Road.
+Hiking always tops my list.
+During our visit, we hiked the Lady Bird Johnson Grove Trail, a 1-mile loop trail off Bald Hills Road.
 The path meanders through a fern-covered grove where the dedication of Redwood National Park took place.

 For families with younger kids, try the Ah-Pah Interpretive Trail, a .3-mile walk off Newton B. Drury Scenic Parkway.
 This trail takes visitors through the rehabilitation process after logging.

-Cycling: Redwood National Park is one of the few parks that offers back-country cycling on rehabilitated logging roads.
+For families, Elk Meadow Day Use area offers several bike trails.
+Redwood National Park is one of the few parks that offers back-country cycling on rehabilitated logging roads.
 Check in at the visitor center for a brochure and current conditions.

+Redwoods National and State Parks are located along the Pacific Ocean.
 Tide pools offer kids an opportunity to explore a tiny marine world.
 The best place to find a tide pool is Enderts Beach, .5-mile hike from the Crescent Beach Overlook.
 Whale watching from the shore is best in November and March during the gray whale migration.

-Kids at the Redwood National and State Parks
+Redwood National & State Parks with Kids

 The Junior Ranger Program is the go-to program for families to learn more about Redwood National Park.
 It’s free and takes about two hours to complete.
 My kids love the badges that the park rangers present them after completing their booklets.